Braised Harissa Eggplant with Chickpeas

 While this braise is relatively quick, I personally prefer to salt the eggplant and let it sit for a full hour before cooking.
 You just toss the eggplant cubes in a good amount of salt and let the eggplant sit in a colander in the sink.

 From my experiences, the practice of salting reduces the bitterness, but most importantly it greatly improves the texture.
 This is especially true if you’re lightly frying the eggplant, which we do in this recipe.
 The eggplant flesh becomes silky in a way.
 Take that crisp-silky texture and mix it up with a spicy tomato-y base, some toothsome chickpeas, lemon, and herbs?
 Late summer perfection if you ask me.
-Hope you guys love this one!
+Hope you love this one!

 BRAISED HARISSA EGGPLANT WITH CHICKPEAS - The First Mess